Skip to Main Navigation

 Why the Gap Fund?

-We created the Fund to help close the gap in urban-climate finance for early-stage climate strategy and project preparation in the developing world’s rapidly urbanizing cities.
-To create more sustainable infrastructure for our cities, the world must supply $93 trillion in climate financing.
-The City Climate Finance Gap Fund was operationalized by the World Bank and European Investment Bank in September 2020.
-The Fund is capitalized at 100 million euro, with the potential to unlock 4 billion euros in investments.
+The City Climate Finance Gap Fund was created to help close the gap in urban-climate finance for early-stage climate strategy and project preparation in the developing world’s rapidly urbanizing cities.
+The Fund was operationalized by the World Bank and European Investment Bank (EIB) in September 2020 and is capitalized at 100 million euro, with the potential to unlock 4 billion euros in investments.

 Why urban areas?